 There’s nothing quite like the feeling of getting your first client.
 The only problem is that you need to keep getting new clients if you want your business to stay afloat.

-Larger, more established SEO firms tend to have detailed systems in place that help them to continuously bring new clients on board.
+Larger and more established SEO firms tend to have detailed systems in place that help them to continuously bring new clients on board.
 However, when you’re still trying to establish a solid reputation as an agency or even an SEO marketer, lead generation takes a little more time and effort.

 - Spark their curiosity.
 Now that you know what you can offer a potential client, think of ways that you could approach them that would spark their curiosity.
 A catchy video or CTA in an email could do the trick.